Conceptual system

 In technology, Chiplets are tiny hardware subsystem implementations of SoCs (systems on a chip) which can be interconnected into larger, or more responsive surroundings.

 Packaging SoCs into small hardware multi-chip packages allows more effective functions which confer a competitive advantage in economics, wars, or politics.

 The global conveyor belt on a continuous-ocean map [ (animation)] From: Wikipedia article on thermohaline circulation.

 The thermohaline circulation can occur from the deep oceans to the ocean's surface.
 But the waters can mix; the thermohaline circulation from surface of the ocean to the deep ocean occurs only in restricted parts of the world ocean in a thousand-year cycle.

 The Wilson Cycle is an explanation of the formation of the Atlantic Ocean; the supercontinent cycles are a theory of the formation of supercontinent Pangea (335 million years ago) and its predecessor supercontinent Rodinia (1.2 billion years ago to 0.9 billion years ago).

+The origins of Earth's water have been variously proposed to stem from within Earth itself, or from outside the planet; alternatively, the giant impact hypothesis, namely that the Moon and Earth itself may have been formed from the collision of proto-Earth and a Mars-sized planet located at a Lagrange point of proto-Earth's orbit.
+The formation of the Moon from magma oceans of proto-Earth could have triggered the production of copious amounts of water and the formation of iron blebs from the magma oceans of proto-Earth.